jeromecho/jeromecho/README.md

-👋 I’m Jerome, a 3rd year computer science student at the University of British Columbia, Vancouver minoring in physics.
+👋 I’m Jerome, a 3rd year computer science student at the University of British Columbia, Vancouver.

+I have a minor in physics and like math & science.

 Here's some upcoming stuff:
 - Working as a software developer intern at SMART Technologies.